mattions/Imm2mob/README.md

 What is it
 ----------

-This README is in Italian, 'cause the discussion will interest mostly italian people, therefore writing in English will cut out a lot of people.
+This README is in Italian, 'cause the discussion will interest mostly Italian people, therefore writing in English will cut out a lot of people.

-Sorry, from noe on in Italian.
+Sorry, from now on in Italian.

 Che cos'è
 ---------